 Top 10 Things You Must Do on Anna Maria Island

-* Ride the Trolley ~ The Anna Maria Trolly is the best way to get around.
+- Ride the Trolley ~ The Anna Maria Trolley is the best way to get around.
 After a morning coffee, the trolley will transport you to almost anywhere on the island.
 This is a great way to visit several beaches throughout your day without the hassle of fighting traffic.

-* Enjoy the Sunset ~ Anna Maria is known for having some of the most beautiful sunsets around.
-Find that perfect spot on the beach and watch as the sun seems to disappear into the gulf and dolphins gracefully jump in the moonlight.
+- Enjoy the Sunset ~ Anna Maria has some of the most beautiful sunsets around.
+Find that perfect spot on the beach and watch as the sun disappears into the gulf and dolphins gracefully jump in the moonlight.

 Best way to get to Anna Maria Island

 The closest airport to Anna Maria Island is Sarasota-Bradenton International Airport.
 It is a short drive of fewer than 20 minutes from the airport to the island.
-If you plan on using the trolley and just staying on the island, I would use uber or Conscious Cab of Sarasota to take you to your condo.
+If you plan to use the trolley and stay on the island, you can use Uber or Lyft to take you to your condo.

-If you are looking to fly into a larger airport, Tampa International Airport is the closest.
-From the airport, you can rent a car and drive one hour to Anna Maria Island.
-This is worth it just to experience the Sunshine Skyway Bridge between Tampa and Sarasota.
-Shop for fares and car rentals on Skyscanner.
+For a larger airport, Tampa International Airport is the closest.
+You can rent a car from the airport and drive one hour to Anna Maria Island.
+This is worth it to experience the Sunshine Skyway Bridge between Tampa and Sarasota.